 If you come back with “I absolutely can’t cut anything out” Well, that’s ok.
-It just means that simplifying isn’t the top priority in your life right now, and that is O.K.
-Yes, I know simplifying can help you, but I’m not going to try to convince you, I’m only here wanting to help the people who absolutely want to commit to this.
+It just means that simplifying isn’t the top priority in your life right now, and that is O.K., Yes, I know simplifying can help you, but I’m not going to try to convince you, I’m only here wanting to help the people who absolutely want to commit to this.
 If you’re not there yet, it’s fine, don’t beat yourself up.
 When you are ready, you can come back to it.

 If you aren’t ready to simplify your life, I would encourage you to stop reading about it (for now) and just focus on the things that are a priority.
 Single focus helps get things done much faster.

 If you are ready to devote some time to decluttering and need to simplify your schedule, then sit down and write about what you do.
-Write it all down- and write out what you do in your down time as well.
+Write it all down- and write out what you do in your downtime as well.
 You know, the time when you pick up for your phone to see what’s going on because you have time to kill.

 Whatever doesn’t get on the calendar doesn’t happen.

 If it doesn’t get put on the calendar, it doesn’t get done.
 Life itself is busy and things will come up.
 You have to view this as a commitment, like a job, or school.
-If you are in collage and have to a have a paper done, you have to sit at home and get it written.
-Decide for yourself now much you are capable of getting done in a a day or a week and put it on the calendar.
+If you are in college and have to a have a paper done, you have to sit at home and get it written.
+Decide for yourself how much you are capable of getting done in a day or a week and put it on the calendar.
 Make a commitment to work a bit each day (10-30 minutes is fine) and to make time to get your simple routines done.

 Your routines are so key in getting it done.
 When the dishes are done the rest of the house feels more under control.
 Knowing that you don’t have that hanging over your head makes a huge difference.